AmidTahmasib/Azerbaijan-Retail-Turnover-Analysis/README.md

 #### 🍩 Visual 2: Donut Chart

 **Purpose:**
-Compare each sector's share of total turnover for a selected year or period.
+To display each sector's contribution to the total turnover across the entire 2000–2023 period.
+This visual helps in understanding the long-term market structure and sector dominance.

 **Configuration:**
-- Legend: `Year` *(Verify — this may need to be sector names)*
+- Legend: `Sector`
 - Values:
   - `Sum of Retail_Trade_Volume_Mln`
   - `Sum of Paid_Services_Volume_Mln`